 Methylisothiazolinone (MIT) is a preservative, but the European Scientific Committee on Consumer Safety (SCCS) had concerns about its use in leave-on cosmetics due to potential skin sensitization and allergic reactions.
 They have only cleared it for rinse-off products, and that too up to 15 ppm.

-So, sunscreen?
-It’s a leave-on product, so MIT might be a concern.
+And sunscreen?
+It’s a leave-on product so that MIT might be a concern when you’re looking for a safe sunscreen.
 The EWG also links MIT to allergies and potential neurotoxicity.
 Still, the FDA allows this chemical in cosmetics, including sunscreens, if they’re “non-sensitizing.”
 In this skincare mystery, always remember, “Consumer, beware!”

 Avobenzone: The jury’s still out!

-Avobenzone is another one of the active ingredients whose safety in sunscreens is under debate.
+Avobenzone is another active ingredient whose safety in sunscreens is under debate.
 While the FDA considers it safe in SPF formulations, recent studies suggest it may interfere with the endocrine system, which regulates hormones.

 Additionally, when exposed to sunlight, Avobenzone starts breaking down and, in this process, could release skin-damaging free radicals.
-Which is precisely the opposite that one wants from sunscreen.
+Which is precisely the opposite of what you want from sunscreen.
 Right?

 Nanoparticles: Still up for debate

-Why are nanoparticles considered harmful ingredients in sunscreen?
+Why are nanoparticles, often found in mineral sunscreens, considered harmful?
 They’re so tiny they could be absorbed through our skin into the bloodstream, potentially harming our cells and DNA.

 On the flip side, other experts argue that we’re in a murky middle ground, saying that while there’s no solid evidence to label these nanoparticles as entirely safe, there’s no clear proof of harm either.
 Talk about mixed signals!